-The registers tallied in each of the RT and SMT terminal checksums are summarized on the next pages.
-These individual checksums are used for error checking during soft reset events.
-Soft reset occurs for RT or SMT when RTRESET bit 10 and/or MTRESET bit 12 is set in the "Master Status and Reset Register (0x0001)".
-One or two terminal reset bits can be individually or simultaneously set.
+The registers tallied in the remote terminal checksum is summarized on the next pages.
+This checksum is used for error checking during soft reset events.
+Soft reset occurs when RTRESET bit 10 is set in the "Master Status and Reset Register (0x0001)".

-17.3.
+14.3.
 Fast Initialization Option using EE2K Pin